chsquill/GopherJ/README.md

 # Purpose

-GopherJ helps avoid the tedious task of creating boilerplate code manually.
-For example, programming against third party API’s has become common and it can be tedious to create the Java code structures that will map to the API’s output.
-The goal is to identify the structure of the input (JSON, XML) and parse it into a compilable Java code structure maintaining the inputs fields names, types and arrays.

-A second use case is to generate JUnit test boilerplate code over an existing codebase of Java services.
-In this scenario it would find all public methods and create @Test methods per-public method.
+GopherJ is based around generating boilerplate Java source files for predictable input.
+For example, programming against third party API’s has become common and can be tedious to create the Java code structures that map to an API’s output.
+Using structured input such as JSON and XML, GopherJ will generate the matching Java code.
+GopherJ provides both a command line interface as well as a GUI.
+The command line interactive menu prompts the user for an input file, generating output and writing the generated file to disk.
+The GUI provides an interface allowing users to use a file selector to pick a JSON input file and generate the output to the UI.
+Once displayed on the UI the user can copy the contents to the system clip-board or save the output to disk.
+An option to read previously stored files from disk and display them in the UI is available along with an audit trail written to a local database.

 # Dependencies